 Does GPU memory matter?

 GPU memory matters because more VRAM allows your graphics card to store high-resolution frames, more detailed textures, and other assets.
-More GPU memory doesn’t always mean higher FPS, but it allows for a smoother, more consistent experience, especially at high graphics settings.
+More GPU memory doesn’t always mean higher FPS, but it allows for a smoother, more consistent experience, especially at high settings.

 When buying a new graphics card, pay attention to VRAM size.
 You don’t want to waste money on more VRAM when you don’t need it because your monitor is 1080p.